omock-com/edx-documentation/en_us/shared/glossary/glossary.rst

   .. only:: Partners

     * **credit**: In this enrollment track, learners who pass the course and comply with additional requirements, including identity verification, can receive academic credit for the course.
-For more information, see :ref:`partners:Academic Course Credit`.
+For more information, see :ref:`partnercoursestaff:Academic Course Credit`.

   .. only:: Open_edX